Affirmations are short powerful statements created with the intention of helping you to have a more positive empowered mindset.

 Now create your own effective affirmations!

-Now it is time to create your own personalised affirmations – that are value-based and future-focused with tapping!
+Now it is time to create your own personalized affirmations – that are value-based and future-focused with tapping!

 * Reference: Article: Self-affirmation activates brain systems associated with self-related processing and reward and reinforced by future orientation https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4814782/.